Python Service Overview#

 • Consistent registration pattern

-• Easy to extend without modifying framework
+• Easy extension without modifying framework

 Troubleshooting#

-Code generator not found
+Generator not found

 See Also#